theparthway/docs/docs/developers/fundamentals/orderbook/Orderbook.md

 - **Fee:** The amount the maker is willing to pay for order execution.
 - **Additional Parameters:** Refer to the dedicated [API](../../orderbook-api/OrderbookAPI.md#create-order) section for details on other configurable options.

-Once submitted, the Orderbook engine broadcasts the OrderRequest to all **fillers**.
+Once submitted, the Orderbook engine broadcasts the OrderRequest to all **Fillers**.
 Fillers can then evaluate the offer based on their matching strategies.
 An order will only be matched if a Filler identifies it as a profitable opportunity.

 ### Orderpair